vmware-archive/ansible-role-vra/README.md

-# ansible-role-elasticsearch
+# ansible-role-vra

-Ansible playbook to automate installing and maintaining VMware VRA.
+Ansible playbook to automate installing and maintaining VMware vRA.

 ## Requirements

+A vCenter server into which to deploy vRA is a fundamental requirement of this role.
+The role also assumes ovftool is on the path and available to the ansible play.

-Able to deploy VRA Appliance usng ovf tool and vcenter.
-Currently VRA Appliance is deployed into ESX cluster using vcenter parameters.
-Do we aslo need to support deployment of the VRA appliance into the host directly?
+Currently VRA Appliance is deployed into ESX cluster using vCenter parameters provided in this role.
+In reality, one could try to install vRA into a ESXi host directly, but that would largely be a bad idea, if not well away from best practices.

-Able to configure VRA settings  found in VAMi console  of vra appliance using REST Api and XML.
+The installation configures vRA pursuant to parameters available via the VAMi console of the vRA appliance.
+This is always via REST API and XML.
 Single deployment settings are Host, SSL, SSO and licensing.
-Distributed deployment settings are postgres Db, messaging and cluster
+Distributed deployment settings are postgres Db, messaging and cluster settings.

 ## Role Variables

-... forthcoming

-## playbook invoking the role
-ansible/playbooks/supersddc/site_vra.yml
-## tasks
-vra_ovadeploy.yml - used for deploying an appliance vra_poweron.yml - used for powering on the appliance. ova deploy has an option of creating the appliance without powering on vra_delete.yml - used for deleting an appliance.
-Mostly used for development purposes. can be removed in the production. vra_postgresdb_configure.yml - used for configuring the postgres db vra_messaging_configure.yml - used for configuring the messaging of vra vra_cluster_configure.yml - used for configuring the clusters for vra( Not being invoked currently from the front end as it is not working as expected) vra_configure.yml(??) - used for configuring the host name, SSL, SSO and licensing properties of vra.
-Will be added by Vamsi.
-A hook has been provided in the front end.
-Currently all these tasks are invoked from the front end  through tasks/main.yml based on ohe tags specified in the base.yml.j2 of supersddc gui
+TODO: update (there are many).

 # License and Copyright

 Copyright 2015 VMware, Inc.